ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ```
 {: codeblock}

-The beta API response is enhanced to include the following fields:
+The 2025-09-16 version of the API is enhanced to include the following fields:

 - `allowed_access_protocols` denotes which access protocol is allowed for use with the file share.
 The current default value is `nsf4`.
 - `availability_modes` denotes the data availability.